This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 The nature center is located behind the park office.
 It has an accessible sidewalk leading into the building with a new kiosk and native wildflowers along the pathway.
 The exhibits are located high above the floor with the exception of the fish aquarium and turtle enclosure.
 The facility is staffed during open hours to assist visitors.

 This area has not been modified for accessibility and contains excessive slopes.

 - Ridge Campground

 This campground has three electric accessible campsites complete with extended-end table, fire ring and lantern post.
 Accessible water hydrants are conveniently located nearby.
 The dump station, near the showerhouse, is paved with lever-handled hydrants.
 The showerhouse has push-handle faucets, a front-transfer toilet, a roll-in shower and electric hand dryers.
-Laundry facilities have a one-inch step and a three-foot-wide aisle between the folding table and the top-loading washers.
+Laundry facilities have a 1-inch step and a 3-foot-wide aisle between the folding table and the top-loading washers.
 Some visitors may need assistance.
 Outside, there are benches on a concrete patio.